4Subsea/drio-python/docs/user_guide/index.rst

 Series
 ------
-A series is a one-dimensional sequence with numeric values (64-bit float) and unique indicies (64-bit integer) (Consequently, each numeric value is natively represented with 128-bits.)
+A series is a one-dimensional sequence with numeric values (64-bit float) and unique indices (64-bit integer).
+Consequently, each numeric value is natively represented with 128-bits.
 Each series is assigned a unique identifier `TimeSeriesId` (guid) for convenient access.
 Furthermore, a series can be enriched with :ref:`metadata <metadata>`.